 Why it matters: Concrete ties — not vague promises — are what convince the officer.

-3. Common GTE Mistakes by BD Students
+3. Common GS Mistakes by BD Students

 - Too generic: "Australia has a good education system" — every country says this.
 Be specific about WHY this programme at THIS university